webix-hub/docs/data/desktop/edit.md

 There's a collection of methods to enable and control editing.

-Generally, you can switch any data item to the editable state with the **edit()** method that requires item ID as parameter
+Generally, you can switch any data item to the editable state with the **edit()** method that requires item ID as parameter:

 ~~~js
 editlist.edit(7);